 WordPress experts say that the magic number, when it comes to WordPress plugins, is between 5 and 20, so be sure not to pass that number, in order to achieve optimum efficiency for your website.

 WordPress is, thankfully, a complex and super useful platform that you can do a lot with.
 Because of its open-source model, that means that there’s a wide variety of plugins at your disposal to help you achieve basically anything you want out of your WordPress website.
 You want it to be an online store?
 You can do that.
 You want to upload fancy images?
 You can do that, too.
 Contact forms?
 Emails?
 Sure.

 But not all of these free plugins will work like it says on the tin.
 Some of them will be brilliant and will save your life, especially if you have no idea which end is which, when it comes to coding.
 Others will make your life even more miserable and slow your page down to a crawl.
 That’s why it’s important to gain a little knowledge about plugins, what makes them good, what makes them bad, and which are the best and the worst available online.

-Hi… I am Jack, Founder/Contributor at WebsitebuilderLy, An entrepreneur with 12 years of Website Creation, Managing, Marketing Experience.
+Hi… I am Jack, Founder/Editor at WebsitebuilderLy, An entrepreneur with 12 years of Website Creation, Management, Marketing Automation & App Development Experience.